Cambridge MA — Charles River and Memorial Drive at dusk

 Cambridge, MA Real Estate Market Guide

 Harvard.
 MIT.
 The lowest tax rate in Greater Boston.
-And for the first time in years — a market where buyers have room to breathe.
+And after a five-year cooldown — a market where buyers finally have room to breathe.

 Avg Condo Sale